 Anointing of the Sick one of the seven sacraments.
-In this sacrament, a person who is sick has holy oil applied and receives the strength, peace, and courage to overcome the difficulties associated with illness.
-Through this sacrament, Jesus brings the person spiritual healing and forgiveness of sins.
+In this sacrament, a sick person has the oil of the sick applied and receives the strength, peace, and courage to overcome the difficulties associated with illness.
+Through this sacrament, Jesus brings the sick person spiritual healing and forgiveness of sins.
 If it is God's will, healing of the body is given as well.

-apostle one of twelve men who accompanied Jesus in his ministry and were witnesses to the Resurrection.
+apostle one of twelve special men who accompanied Jesus in his ministry and were witnesses to the Resurrection.
 Apostle means "one sent."
 These were the people sent to preach the Gospel to the whole world.

 Apostles' Creed a statement of Christian belief that developed out of a creed used in Baptism in Rome.
 The Apostles' Creed lists simple statements of belief in God the Father, Jesus Christ the Son, and the Holy Spirit.
-The profession of faith used in Baptism today is based on the Apostles' Creed.
+The profession of faith used in Baptism today is based on the Apostles' Creed. apostolic one of the four Marks of the Church.
+The Church is apostolic because it continues to hand on the teaching of the apostles through their successors, the bishops, in union with the successor of Saint Peter, the pope.

-Ark of the Covenant a portable box in which were placed the tablets of the Ten Commandments.
+Ark of the Covenant a portable box that held the tablets of the Ten Commandments.
 The Ark was the most important item in the shrine that was carried through the desert and then placed in the holiest part of the Temple in Jerusalem.
 Two angels are depicted on the cover of the Ark of the Covenant.
 The wings of the angels curve upward, representing the place where God came close to Israel and revealed his will.